ksu-cs-textbooks/cis301/content/5-chapter/5_4-multQuant.md

 Translations that involve more than one quantifier (which often happens when some of the predicates have more than one parameter) are more challenging.
 We will divide these translations into two categories:

-- Translations that involve several of the same quantifier (multiple universal quantifiers or multiple existential quantifiiers)
+- Translations that involve several of the same quantifier (multiple universal quantifiers or multiple existential quantifiers)
 - Translations that mix quantifiers

 In many of the sections, we will using the predicates below (which are over the domain of shapes):